Is SunLife the right over 50 life insurance provider for…

 There are some situations in which holding a funeral service is a practical or financial struggle, along with being an emotional endeavour.

 Some reasons why a traditional funeral service may seem unsuitable:

 What you can do instead of a traditional funeral with everyone present:

 Direct cremation is the affordable alternative to a traditional funeral with full-length service.

 With direct cremation, there’s no funeral service or ceremony before the deceased is cremated.

 This means no hearse, no limousines, no pallbearers, no flowers and no mourners.

-Direct cremation can resolve some practical issues of arranging a funeral, particularly during a pandemic.
+Direct cremation can resolve some practical issues of planning a funeral.

 Once your loved one has been laid to rest after direct cremation, there’s no rush to organise the memorial service.